Science

 Know-how and skills

-• Learn about scientific computing through numerical tools
+• Understanding scientific computing through digital tools

-• Use the most common laboratory measuring devices in the fields of physics and chemistry
+• Use the most common laboratory measuring devices in the fields of physics and chemistry.

 • Validate a model by comparing its predictions with experimental results and assess its validity limits.